therealchjones/mffer/docs/USAGE.md

 interested in extending, modifying, or improving the mffer tools, you may prefer reading the [mffer Development Guide](Development.md).

-## This Project

-This project is intended to facilitate analysis of [Marvel Future Fight](#marvel-future-fight) and provide access to the data it uses for game play.
-This is almost certainly against the [Netmarble Terms of Service](https://help.netmarble.com/terms/terms_of_service_en?locale=&lcLocale=en) as well as those of multiple affiliates.

-The project currently includes multiple components:

--   a [shell script](apkdl.md) to obtain the Marvel Future Fight program files
--   a [shell script](autoanalyze.md) to decompile and evaluate the program files
--   a [.NET console app](mffer.md) to obtain and parse the Marvel Future Fight data files into an open and usable format
--   a web app to present and use the game data

-The objectives of this umbrella project are:

--   obtain verifiable objective quantitative data about the game, typically using reverse engineering and related methods
--   make the data easily usable for decision making necessary to play the game effectively and efficiently
--   compare changes in the data between different releases/versions of the game
--   easily track important player-specific data to evaluate progress and plan modifications

 ## Marvel Future Fight

 [Marvel Future Fight](http://www.marvelfuturefight.com/) (MFF) is a mobile (iOS